The Basics to Purchasing for the University

 If ordering from a non-state contract supplier:

-For orders over $25,000 - public notice is faxed to (2) newspapers, and sealed written bids are approved by the Director of Purchasing with the solicitation document posted to the Louisiana Procurement and Contract System (LAPAC) and solicited by the Procurement Specialist according to State Rules & Regulations.
+For orders over $30,000 - public notice is faxed to (2) newspapers, and sealed written bids are approved by the Director of Purchasing with the solicitation document posted to the Louisiana Procurement and Contract System (LAPAC) and solicited by the Procurement Specialist according to state rules and regulations.

 C. What documentation is required?